 - The story of the creation of the Heart from Auschwitz as told by Zlatka Pitluk, the woman who initiated the project

-- The Brief History of the Holocaust Reference Guide
+- A Brief History of the Holocaust Reference Guide

 Teachers may also borrow or purchase The Heart of Auschwitz documentary by director Carl Leblanc (ADHOC Films).
-It traces the history of the heart through the women who created it and the girl who received it for her 20th birthday while working in a munitions factory at Auschwitz.
+It traces the history of the heart from the women who created it to the girl who received it for her 20th birthday while working in a munitions factory at Auschwitz.

 * Attention!
-Fees: The activity itself is free; however, shipping/courier costs of the activity are at your own expense.
+Fees: The activity itself is free; however, shipping/courier costs for the activity are at your own expense.
+In-person pickup at the Museum is free.

 The heart-shaped booklet is a birthday card offered to Fania Fainer for her 20th birthday on December 12, 1944, while she was in Auschwitz.